AddyLopez/mini-microservices-app/README.md

 ## Preview

-Screenshot of Network tab to show comment moderation service in action:
+Screenshot of Network tab to show comment moderation service in action.
+Notice that the status of a given comment.

 ![comment moderation](./client/public/preview/comment-moderating.png)